What Is an Operational Service Agreement?

 How can you be sure your organization is ready to use the operational service agreement across external and internal teams?
 There are a few things to consider, such as whether you have an SLA in place with clients and whether vendors are involved when you deliver services.
 You can also consult with a lawyer to ensure you've covered all your bases.

 If you need help drafting an operational service agreement, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.